anarchitech/equatesinator/README.md

 ## Warning
 This code, whether this fork or the original is currently brittle and has multiple issues handling svd files that don't fit its expectations.
 As work on origin/master is low priority at the moment, you're on your own.
-Expect things to break, expect to dive in and get your hands dirty if you're trying extract equates from something. **Inclusion of an SVD in the [muforth-anarchitech](https://github.com/anarchitech/muforth-anarchitech) fork is not a guarantee that it will work
+Expect things to break, expect to dive in and get your hands dirty if you're trying to extract equates from something.

-OOTB with The Equatesinator!**
+**Inclusion of an SVD in the [muforth-anarchitech](https://github.com/anarchitech/muforth-anarchitech) fork is not a guarantee that  it will work OOTB with The Equatesinator!**

 ### Example: Build esp8266.mu4
 ```
 cd equatesinator